vechain/wallet-Android-sdk/README.md

         WalletUtils.setNodeUrl(NodeUrl.MAIN_NODE);
  }
 ```
-When app is test, it is set as a test net environment:
+When app is in testing, it is set as a test net environment:
 ```java
 WalletUtils.setNodeUrl(NodeUrl.TEST_NODE);
 ```